jeff-an/docker-os161/README.md

 Testing
 ---
+- If you have changed the kernel or user source code, make sure you've ran `make newkernel` or `make newuser` already
-- First, run `make linux` to be placed within the dockerized linux environment
+- Run `make linux` to be placed within the dockerized linux environment
-- Open up the `bin/build-test.sh` script and change the ASSIGNMENT variable to ASSTX depending on your assignment if you haven't already done this
+- Run "./bin/config X" where X is your assignment number if you haven't already done so
 - Now you can access the testing script, which is `bin/build-test.sh`
 - See the options below for running tests using this script.
 For example, to just run GDB alongside OS161 without rebuilding, you can run `./bin/build-test.sh -m`